Child and Adolescent Obesity Service

-Outpatient Department of Temple Street Children’s Hospital, ground floor.
+Outpatient Department of CHI at Temple Street, ground floor.

 W82GO provides holistic assessment for children and adolescents diagnosed with obesity (BMI>98th centile).
 The service provides families with health, nutrition, self-esteem, family communication and activity guidance along with support in a safe environment so that families can achieve the healthiest lifestyle possible for them.
 Treatment is delivered via a group-based evening programme (17.30-19.30 pm) or in one-to-one outpatient sessions during normal working hours.

 Who is on our team?

 We offer obesity management for children, teenagers and their families through education and goal setting to move towards a healthy lifestyle, with input from clinicians from the following specialities;

 Physiotherapy- we focus on assessing physical fitness levels and improving health through physical activity and reducing barriers to physical activity and increasing physical activity levels.

 Dietetics- we focus on improving health by changes to what participants eat, the type of food, the portion size and other dietary factors.